SAILING:

 Up On Deck:

-The rig (see photo at right) has 3 sets of spreaders, with the bottom 2 sets of spreaders being triangular.
+The rig (see photo at left) has 3 sets of spreaders, with the bottom 2 sets of spreaders being triangular.
 The 8 diamond stays are done in rod rigging.
 This makes the mast so stiff and strong that it needs no lowers or intermediates.
-The cap-shrouds and headstay, are ½" (about 13mm) Dyform (an extra-strong 1x19 rigging wire) and the bow-tensioner is standard 12mm 1x19 rigging wire.
+The head‑stay, is ½" (12.7mm) Dyform, an extra-strong 1x19 rigging wire, new in 2004.
+The Cap‑shrouds are 14mm Dyform (new in 2006) and the bow-tensioner is 16mm standard 1x19 rigging wire.
 The roach on the fully battened main sail means we don't have a backstay.
-Instead, the cap-shrouds have been moved aft several feet and they double as backstays.
+Instead, the cap‑shrouds have been moved aft 6 feet (2m) from the base of the mast and they double as backstays.
 Most modern catamarans seem to be rigged this way.
 The slight rake to the mast is really from the bottom of the mast being moved forward, to give more space in the salon.
 Many cats these days seem to have fractional rigs, which seems a bit silly on a cruising boat, but if we think about it as a masthead rig where the main can be raised a bit higher in light airs then it feels better.
 One nice aspect of multihulls is that it doesn't take much wind to move us along.

 Ocelot's solar array, mainsail track, and twin GPS receivers.
 The blue at the bottom is our bimini over the cockpit. |